stashed/stash/docs/guides/platforms/aks.md

 /source/data/lost+found:
 ```

-So, we can see that the data we have backed up from original deployment are now present in re-deployed deployment.
+So, we can see that the data we had backed up from original deployment are now present in re-deployed deployment.

 ## Cleanup